Registrability in UK Law

 • Chancery Division

 I do not think there is anything technical about this: the consumer is not expected to think in a pernickety way because the average consumer does not do so.
 In coming to a fair description the notional average consumer must, I think, be taken to know the purpose of the description.
 Otherwise they might choose something too narrow or too wide.
-The whole exercise consists in the end of forming a value judgment as to the appropriate specification having regard to the use which has been made.
+Thus the "fair description" is one which would be given in the context of trade mark protection.

 See all results